-He used fiberglass cloth instead of mat to increase the strength and decrease the weight.
-He used WEST SYSTEM® epoxy instead of polyester resin to increase fatigue performance.
+He used fiberglass cloth instead of fiberglass mat to increase the strength and decrease the weight.
+He used WEST SYSTEM® Epoxy instead of polyester resin to increase fatigue performance.

 Using a male mold for this part makes a lot of sense.
 Jon is not building multiple parts, and it is easier to release the part from a male mold.
 Additionally, because of the shape of the body, it would be difficult to reach to the bottom of a female mold to laminate the part.